-Most listed companies operate discretionary option plans which can be made more attractive by structuring so the first £60,000 worth of shares under option qualify as CSOP options.
+Most listed companies used to operate discretionary option plans which could be made more attractive by structuring so that the first £60,000 worth of shares under option qualified as CSOP options.
+Such taxadvantaged plans fell out of favour with shareholders, who generally prefer those they already consider to be well-paid to pay income tax and social security rather than CGT.
 A separate fact sheet is available on discretionary option plans for listed companies.

-Those companies that operate all-employee plans should consider introducing a CSOP as an alternative (particularly to save as you earn plans).
-CSOPs allow employees to benefit from future growth at no cash cost until the option is exercised so can be granted to lower paid employees with no need for the employee to save from monthly salary.
+However, those companies that operate all-employee plans should consider introducing a CSOP as an alternative (particularly to save as you earn plans).
+CSOPs allow employees to benefit from future growth at no cash cost until the option is exercised so can be granted to lower paid employees, with no need for the employee to save from monthly salary.